 Most modern RVs today have built-in generators in them that can power the appliances that come with it.
 On the other hand, for adventurers that are into boondocking with campers, it is well recommended to invest in additional security generators.

-With the many brands, variations, and factors to look at, what would be the best generator to buy for a travel trailer?
+With the many brands, variations, and factors to look at, what would be the high quality generator to buy for a travel trailer?
 It depends on your needs and preference.
 It is better to pick one that is right for the mobile home you have.

 To narrow your needs, answer questions like how long is the travel or how much power does the trailer usually need?
 With all the appliances you plan to bring, how big of a generator is required then?
 Will it be better to carry one bulky high-powered generator or a lighter two lower-powered units connected with a parallel cable?
 Can you easily work around the technical aspects of it?
 What size generator for travel trailer?